SolarWinds hacking campaign puts Microsoft in the hot seat - WTMJ

 Even the highest level of logging doesn’t prevent break-ins, though.
 It only makes it easier to detect them.

 And remember, many security professionals note, Microsoft was itself compromised by the SolarWinds intruders, who got access to some of its source code — its crown jewels.
 Microsoft’s full suite of security products — and some of the industry’s most skilled cyber-defense practitioners — had failed to detect the ghost in the network.
-It was alerted to its own breach by FireEye, the cybersecurity firm that first detected the hacking campaign in mid-December.
+Not until alerted to the hacking campaign by FireEye, the cybersecurity firm that detected it in mid-December, did Microsoft responders discover the related breach of their systems.

 The intruders in the unrelated hack of Microsoft Exchange email servers disclosed in March — blamed on Chinese spies — used wholly different infection methods.
 But they gained immediate high-level access to users’ email and other info.

-Note: This story was first published on April 17, 2021.
-It was updated on April 23, 2021, to correct the details of how Microsoft detected the related breach of its network.
-Microsoft responders, not the cybersecurity firm FireEye, discovered the intrusion on Microsoft’s network after FireEye alerted Microsoft that SolarWinds’ customers had been infiltrated.